ycariaco/ycariaco.github.io/_pages/people/Felicia.md

   <div class="profile-bio">

     <br><br>
-    Félicia-Ann is an undergraduate in biology at UQAM.
+    Félicia-Ann is an undergraduate in Biology at UQAM.
+    <br><br>
     Although finding an interest in multiple areas of study, she is currently focusing her attention on the intersection between environmental changes in relation to global warming and human health.
     <br><br>
     Her research interests are rooted in the desire to build resilience in communities facing the harshest effects of climate change.
     </div>